ohmyzsh/ohmyzsh/plugins/vi-mode/README.md

   VI_MODE_SET_CURSOR=true
   ```

+  See [Cursor Styles](#cursor-styles) for controlling how the cursor looks in different modes

 - `MODE_INDICATOR`: controls the string displayed when the shell is in normal mode.
   See [Mode indicators](#mode-indicators) for details.